Ultimate Report on People Who Visited Every Country in the World

 We follow with those who we know to be deceased.
 Category 7 are those we have only heard have done it, or claim it in, for example, TCC archives.
 These have no other media reference and we have no way of communicating with them to corroborate.

 We finally list those we believe claim it in a way that doesn’t satisfy NomadMania’s rules of a visit.
 These were expressed based on our community’s own perceptions.
 There are around 30 travellers in this category, some claiming more than 10 countries through quick airport transits, for example.
-We are not here to judge, but we want to be fair and consistent with our rules.
+We are not here to judge, but we want to be fair and consistent with our visit rules.

 In any case, these travellers are legitimated by other organisations or the media.
 Some have made big claims about their travels that have garnered them global publicity.
 Therefore, they do earn their place in our UN Masters list overall.